centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 ```
 Check the reads quality from the output HTMl file of FASTQC.

 After then we will do trimming after quality control.
 Trimming includes quality trimming and adapter trimming.
-In RNA-Seq, we normally do "gentle" trimming to remove the adapter.
+In RNA-Seq, we normally do "gentle" trimming to remove the adapter (not to trim the reads too much).

 Several trimming programs exist: **Trim_galore**, **cutadapt** , **Prinseq**, **Trimmomatic**,etc.
 In this workshop, we will use **Trim_galore** to trim the reads.